Father: James Jackson Caudle “Jack”, “Jim”

 next to the road, near the main gate.

 Emma was a large, pleasant woman who was often sick due to a bad heart.
 Like most farmers’ wives in those days, she had to cook for a veritable army of children and hired hands, especially at harvest time.
-In addition, Emma had to make due without modern conveniences.
-There was no telephone, for example, until the couple retired in town.
-While on the farm, the seed for the following spring was stored in an upstairs bedroom and it was a real challenge keeping the mice away and the house in order.
+It was not a very comfortable life compared to today.
+The seed for the following spring was stored in an upstairs bedroom and it was a challenge keeping the mice away.
+The couple did not have a telephone until years later when they retired in town.

-While courting Emma, Jim would periodically walk the few miles between their farms and on one occasion was attached by a pack of wild dogs.
+While courting Emma, Jim sometimes walked the few miles between their farms and on one occasion was attached by a pack of wild dogs.
 Had he not been carrying a walking stick to beat the animals off with, he would have been badly hurt.
-As it was, he escaped with jut a few bites and scratches although he clothes were torn up.
+As it was, he escaped with jut a few bites and scratches although his clothes were torn.

 Upon getting married, Jim bought the Vollenweider farm from Emma’s father and the two settled down to start a family.
 Sadly, none of the first three infants survived more than a couple of days.
-The couple’s fear of never having healthy children was finally dispelled with the arrival of James Wylie in 1899.
+The couple’s fear of never having healthy children was finally dispelled with the arrival of James Wylie just before the turn of the century.

 Life in the Caudle household could be both affectionate and chaotic.
-Jim would often bounce Emma, who weighed close to 200 pounds, on one knee and his daughter Lucille on the other.
-The three boys were the usual rambunctious types.
-What one brother could not think of to tease Lucille with, another one would.
+Jim would often bounce Emma, who weighed close to two hundred pounds, on one knee and his daughter Lucille on the other.
+The three boys were the usual rambunctious types, getting into mischief.
+What one brother could not think of to tease their sister Lucille with, another one would.

-In 1927, Jim came down with pneumonia that slowed him considerably and left him susceptible to colds.
-A few years later the couple moved to Ellesworth, leaving the running of the farms to the children.
-The oldest son, known in the family as Wylie, tried to make a go of cattle farming in South Dakota for a few years, but ended up returning to Iowa.
-Jim’s son-in-law, Glen Wilson, took over working another farm which unfortunately led to some money disputes.
+In 1927, in his late fifties, Jim came down with pneumonia that slowed him considerably and left him susceptible to colds.
+A few years after this he and Emma moved to Ellesworth, leaving the running of the farms to the sons.
+The oldest, known in the family as Wylie, tried to make a go of cattle farming on the South Dakota acreage for a few years, but ended up coming back to Iowa.
+A son-in-law, Glen Wilson, also worked a farm, which unfortunately led to some money disputes.

-After a family reunion held at Brigg’s Woods near Webster City, Jim came down with a cold that developed into pneumonia and died the summer of 1940.
+After attending a family reunion in the summer of 1940 (held at a place called Brigg’s Woods near Webster City), Jim came down with a cold that developed into pneumonia and passed away not long after that.
 His last words were “I think I ain’t gonna make it.”
 His daughter Lucille, who was in the room, then said the Lord’s Prayer next to his body.
+(Jim’s health may have already started to fail before the reunion.
+When the pictures were later developed, people were shocked at how frail he looked.)

 Emma continued to live in town and tended a garden.
-She became a rather attractive woman in her later years, finally suffering a stroke and dying the day before Thanksgiving, 1950.
+She became a rather attractive woman in her later years, finally suffering a stroke and dying in a nursing home the day before Thanksgiving, 1950.

 The four children who died in infancy are all buried in the Williams Cemetery.
 Two are on the Vollenweider lot, and the other two are nearby in the front row by the road.